locusts-r-us/locusts/README.md

 ## License

-Every locust library in this repository is licensed under the [0 Clause BSD License](./LICENSE).
+Every locust library in this repository is licensed under the [BSD 0 Clause License](./LICENSE).